MicrosoftLearning/mslearn-cognitive-vision/instructions/05-exercise-explore-image-analysis.md

     az group create --name rg-ms-learn-vision --location eastus
     ```

 5. Once your resource group has been created, use the below Azure CLI command to create an Azure Cognitive Services account.
-Before running the command, replace the `SUFFIX` token in the Cognitive Services account name with your initials or another value to ensure the account name is globally unique.
+Before running the command, replace the `SUFFIX` token in the Cognitive Services account name with your initials or another value to ensure the resource name is globally unique.

     ```azurecli
     az cognitiveservices account create --name cog-ms-learn-vision-SUFFIX --resource-group rg-ms-learn-vision --kind CognitiveServices --sku S0 --location eastus --yes